camunda/camunda-docs-manual/content/reference/dmn11/decision-table/rule.md

 ## Empty Input Entry

-In case an input entry is irrelevant for a rule, the expression is empty which is always satisfied.
+In case an input entry is irrelevant for a rule, the expression is empty, which is always satisfied.

 ```xml